 Educating and training junior lawyers and economists is of primary importance for the future of research and innovation.
 The Max Planck Society, in cooperation with German Universities has thus launched the International Max Planck Research Schools (IMPRS) initiative.

-Within this initiative, the IMPRS-CI contributes to interdisciplinary research at the interface of law, business administration and economics in the area of competition and intellectual property rights.
-Admitted students receive a first rate, research-oriented education in their chosen area of concentration.
-They enjoy close supervision by world-renowned lawyers and economists in a competitive, yet collaborative, environment rich in interaction with other students, post-docs and academics.
-The program is fully funded.
+Within this initiative, the IMPRS-CI contributed to interdisciplinary research at the interface of law, business administration and economics in the area of competition and intellectual property rights.
+Admitted students received a first rate, research-oriented education in their chosen area of concentration.
+They enjoyed close supervision by world-renowned lawyers and economists in a competitive, yet collaborative, environment rich in interaction with other students, post-docs and academics.
+The program was fully funded.